natapone/simple_llm_chatbot_v2/docs/design/system_prompt.md

 # System Prompt for Pre-Sales Chatbot

 ## Overview
 This document contains the system prompt that guides the behavior of the pre-sales chatbot.
-The prompt instructs the language model on how to conduct conversations with potential clients, collect lead information, and determine when to store data in Firebase.
+The prompt instructs the language model on how to conduct conversations with potential clients, collect lead information, and determine when to store data in the database.

 ## System Prompt